 This will not happen, simply because I am not a wretch.
 I am a fair, transparent, brutally honest Libran.

 The investment industry, sadly, does have a few sharks with no integrity or moral compass, and as mentioned previously, you should always do your due diligence on every potential investment opportunity.

 Do also know that should anyone you work with suddenly disappear with your funds or turn into an unpleasant character, you should draw on your signed loan agreement and take them to court.

-Investing can be risky if you’re not careful, and it’s important you feel comfortable before committing to any investment.
+Investing can be risky if you’re not careful, and it’s important you feel comfortable and undertake thorough due diligence before committing to any investment.

 Presley Property Ltd is marketing the product and does not provide the product being marketed.
 Presley Property Ltd does not provide investment advice and investors should undertake their own investigations and / or seek advice from a suitably qualified person as to whether investment in any particular product is suitable, taking into account the investors’ financial circumstances and investment objectives.
 The value of investments is variable, unless guaranteed, and can go down as well as up.
 Investors could lose some or all of the money invested.
 Past performance or experience does not necessarily give a guide for the future performance of a product.
 Neither Presley Property Ltd or the investment being promoted are regulated by the Financial Conduct Authority and Investors/clients will not have access to the UK Investor Compensation Scheme, Financial Ombudsman Scheme nor the Financial Services Compensation Scheme.